sonjamehes/migration/README.md

 What could be done better:
 - parametrize it more, especially where I have keys on connections.
-Those should be kept iz Azure Key Vault
+These should be kept in Azure Key Vault.
+Any sensitive data should be kept in Azure Key Vault
 - parametrize more the pipelies , creating a single connection for OnPremise and AzureSQL, and then add parameters (schema_name, table_name) to pick the desired table